What is calcific periarthritis?

 Calcific periarthritis usually settles on its own without any treatment.
-However, because it can be very painful and distressing, treatment aimed at relieving pain and reducing inflammation may be offered.
+However, because it can be very painful and distressing, you may need treatment to relieve pain and reduce inflammation.

-Usually, once the fluid has been drawn out, your doctor will inject a small amount (1–2 ml) of a long-acting steroid treatment into the bursa through the same needle.
-This helps to reduce swelling in the lining of your bursa and prevent the build-up of more fluid.
+Your doctor will numb the area first, so it isn't too painful.
+Usually, once the fluid has been drawn out, your doctor will inject a small amount of a long-acting steroid treatment into the bursa through the same needle.
+This helps to reduce swelling in the lining of the bursa and prevent the build-up of more fluid.

-Applying an ice-pack around the painful region is a quick and safe way of taking the edge off pain.
+Applying an ice pack around the painful area is a quick and safe way of taking the edge off pain.
 You can buy ice packs, or you could use a pack of frozen peas or ice cubes wrapped up in a damp towel, to protect your skin.

-As with any drug, there are risks of side effects with NSAIDs.
-Ask your doctor about any risk for you, and how to minimise them.
+As with any drug, there are some risks and side effects with NSAIDs, so check with your doctor or a pharmacist if they're suitable for you.

 Are there any treatments to prevent the crystals forming?

 There are no drug treatments that can prevent the formation of calcium crystals in tendons.

 If you have a condition that may increase the likelihood of calcific periarthritis, such as kidney disease or an overactive parathyroid gland, then these should be treated.

 Are there any treatments to remove the crystals?

 If necessary, there are procedures to remove crystals, especially if they are large deposits.